 The geocode service is the way that you make geocoding available to the web using ArcGIS.
-Once an address locator is created, the locator can be shared or published as a geocode service on ArcGIS Server.
-Internet or intranet users can then use the geocode service in web applications, ArcGIS Desktop, ArcGIS Online, and other client applications.
+Once an address locator is created, the locator can be shared or published as a geocode service on ArcGIS for Server.
+Internet or intranet users can then use the geocode service in web applications, ArcGIS for Desktop, ArcGIS Online, and other client applications.

 Publishing your address locators

-Address locators and composite locators can be published using ArcGIS Server.
+Address locators and composite locators can be published using ArcGIS for Server.
 An address locator is a GIS resource.
 You can publish it as a service and use the service through a client application.
 See Publishing a geocode service to learn how to publish a geocode service in ArcCatalog.

-Learn more about working with ArcGIS Server
+Learn more about working with ArcGIS for Server

 Prior to publishing your locators, there are a few options on managing the locator data in the server.
 Click the following topics to learn more about managing the service data.